bush track leading through trees

 Private property

-• No higher than 3m, and is no more than 300mm wide at a height of 1m above the ground
+• No higher than 3m, and no more than 300mm wide at a height of 1m above the ground

 Public property